International Estate Planning

 - Annuities (Rentenversicherungen);

-- Health care proxy (Vorsorgevollmacht);
+- Health care proxy (Vorsorgevollmacht) / lasting power of attorney;

 - Living will (Patientenverfügung);